Short Curriculum Vitae of Prof. Longhai Li

-Longhai Li is a professor at the University of Saskatchewan, located in Saskatoon, SK, Canada.
-He received his Ph.D. degree in statistics from the University of Toronto, where his supervisor was Prof. Radford Neal.
-Before that, he received B.Sc honours in statistics from the University of Science and Technology of China.
+Longhai Li is a professor at the University of Saskatchewan in Canada.
+He received his Ph.D. degree in statistics from the University of Toronto under the supervision of Prof. Radford M. Neal, a core member of the machine learning group at the U of T. Before that, he received B.Sc honours in statistics from the University of Science and Technology of China.
 He served on the NSERC IDG EG 1508 committee (Mathematics and Statistics) during 2022-2025.
 His research activities focus on developing and applying statistical machine-learning methods for high-throughput data and complex-structured data.
-His research has been funded by NSERC, CFI, CFREF, and MITACS.
+His research has been funded by NSERC, CANSSI, CFI, CFREF, and MITACS.
 His research papers have appeared in highly reputed journals, such as Journal of American Statistical Association, Bayesian Analysis, Statistics in Medicine, Statistics and Computing, American Statistician, Journal of Applied Statistics, Scientific Reports, and BMC Bioinformatics.
 A predictive model comparison method called integrated importance sampling introduced by him was included in a widely used textbook by Peter Congdon: Bayesian Hierarchical Models: With Applications Using R.

 Statistical Machine Learning